Lock throws career-high 4 TDs, Broncos top Panthers 32-27

 INJURIES

 Broncos: Reserve cornerback Duke Dawson was carted off the field in the first quarter after a non-contact injury to his left knee and did not return.
-Dawson was rushing the quarterback when he tried to stop and make a cut, only to have his leg buckle. ...
-TE Noah Fant left in the second quarter with an illness and did not return.
+Dawson was rushing the quarterback when he tried to stop and make a cut, only to have his leg buckle.
+Fangio was uncertain of the extent of the injury.

 Panthers: Running back Christian McCaffrey missed his 10th game this season with an injury.